 Do Waist Trainers Work?
-A Look at the Benefits and Risks
+A Look at the Benefits and Cautions

 Do waist trainers work?
 They’re certainly popular, but it’s a question I hear a lot as a health and fitness professional.
 You might be curious about what the benefits of a waist trainer would be, and also the possible risks that go along with wearing a waist trainer.
 It is important to know and consider these points before deciding to wear a waist trainer.
 First, let’s start with the basics.
 What exactly are waist trainers, and how do they work?

 Waist trainers are essentially modern-day corsets.
 Unlike the fashionable garment that was popular during the 16th and 17th centuries to give the appearance of a smaller waistline, the waist trainer is marketed to specifically target the ever-loathed belly/mid-section fat.
 They are designed to help supplement your fitness goals.
 Most waist trainers consist of neoprene, a thick rubber, or latex that wraps around the torso and then attaches with Velcro or some hooks.
 A variety of waist trainers use this material to make you sweat by stimulating thermal activity.

 Both women and men wear waist trainers.
 They’re widely used inside the gym as a waist trimmer and to target belly fat during a workout.
 Waist trainers gained massive popularity after high-profile celebrities like the Kardashians, Beyoncé, Nicki Minaj, and Snookie of Jersey Shore gave their endorsements and testimonials via social media.

 But aside from the obvious question of “do waist trainers work?”, the idea of tightly compressing our abdomen for an extended period of time raises more questions.
 Are waist trainers actually safe?
 Fortunately, we’re going to cover the answers to both of those questions in this article.